Stephen Cluxton

-Stephen Cluxton (born 17 December 1981) is an Irish Gaelic footballer who played as a goalkeeper at senior level for the Dublin county team.
+Stephen Cluxton (born 17 December 1981) is an Irish Gaelic footballer who plays as a goalkeeper at senior level for the Dublin county team.

 Cluxton made his senior debut for Dublin during the 2001 Championship.
-Since then he has established himself as Dublin's first-choice goalkeeper and has won eight All-Ireland medals, beginning with wins in 2011 and 2013, and six championships in a row from 2015 to 2020.
+Since then he has established himself as Dublin's first-choice goalkeeper.
+Along with Mick Fitzsimons and James McCarthy, Cluxton holds the record of most All-Ireland Senior Football Championship medals, with nine medals, beginning with wins in 2011 and 2013, and including six championships in a row from 2015 to 2020.
 Cluxton is the only player in the history of the game to captain a team to seven championship titles.
-He has also won a record 16 Leinster medals, five National Football League medals and six All Stars.
+He has also won a record 18 Leinster medals, five National Football League medals and six All Stars.

 Early life

 Born in Coolock, Cluxton was raised in a house that had a strong association with association football.
 His father, Pat, won a lot of medals with Postal Celtic, while Cluxton himself played with St David's Primary School and Tolka Rovers.